Wernher von Braun: Early life

-Wernher von Braun was born on 23 March 1912, in the small town of Wirsitz in the Province of Posen, Kingdom of Prussia, then German Empire and now Poland.
+Wernher von Braun was born on 23 March 1912, in the small town of Wirsitz in the Province of Posen, Kingdom of Prussia (then part of the German Empire, now part of Poland).

 His father, Magnus Freiherr von Braun (1878–1972), was a civil servant and conservative politician; he served as Minister of Agriculture in the federal government during the Weimar Republic.
 His mother, Emmy von Quistorp (1886–1959), traced her ancestry through both parents to medieval European royalty and was a descendant of Philip III of France, Valdemar I of Denmark, Robert III of Scotland, and Edward III of England.
-Wernher had an older brother, the West German diplomat Sigismund von Braun, who served as Secretary of State in the Foreign Office in the 1970s, and a younger brother, Magnus von Braun, who was a rocket scientist and later a senior executive with Chrysler.
+He had an older brother, the West German diplomat Sigismund von Braun, who served as Secretary of State in the Foreign Office in the 1970s, and a younger brother, Magnus von Braun, who was a rocket scientist and later a senior executive with Chrysler.

 The family moved to Berlin, Brandenburg, in 1915, where his father worked at the Ministry of the Interior.
-After Wernher's Confirmation, his mother gave him a telescope, and he developed a passion for astronomy.
+After his Confirmation, his mother gave him a telescope, and he developed a passion for astronomy.
 Von Braun learned to play both the cello and the piano at an early age and at one time wanted to become a composer.
 He took lessons from the composer Paul Hindemith.
-The few pieces of Wernher's youthful compositions that exist are reminiscent of Hindemith's style.
+The few pieces of von Braun's youthful compositions that exist are reminiscent of Hindemith's style.
 He could play piano pieces of Beethoven and Bach from memory.
-Beginning in 1925, Wernher attended a boarding school at Ettersburg Castle near Weimar, Free State of Thuringia, where he did not do well in physics and mathematics.
+Beginning in 1925, he attended a boarding school at Ettersburg Castle near Weimar, Free State of Thuringia, where he did not do well in physics and mathematics.
 There he acquired a copy of Die Rakete zu den Planetenräumen (1923, By Rocket into Planetary Space) by rocket pioneer Hermann Oberth.
 In 1928, his parents moved him to the Hermann-Lietz-Internat (also a residential school) on the East Frisian North Sea island of Spiekeroog.
-Space travel had always fascinated Wernher, and from then on he applied himself to physics and mathematics to pursue his interest in rocket engineering.
+Space travel had always fascinated him, and from then on he applied himself to physics and mathematics to pursue his interest in rocket engineering.